apache/beam/website/www/site/content/en/documentation/programming-guide.md

 **PaneInfo:**
 When triggers are used, Beam provides a `DoFn.PaneInfoParam` object that contains information about the current firing.
 Using `DoFn.PaneInfoParam` you can determine whether this is an early or a late firing, and how many times this window has already fired for this key.
-This feature implementation in Python SDK is not fully completed; see more at [https://github.com/apache/beam/issues/17821](https://github.com/apache/beam/issues/18721).
+This feature implementation in Python SDK is not fully completed; see more at [Issue 17821](https://github.com/apache/beam/issues/18721).
 {{< /paragraph >}}

 {{< paragraph class="language-go" >}}